24 minute read

 The Silicon Valley Delusion – When Partial Innovation Becomes Dangerous

-As I argued in my analysis of Why AI doesn’t actually Believe, Reason, Know, or Think, current LLMs are sophisticated conditional probability estimators.
+As I argued in my analysis of AI (with current ML/DL architecture) does not believe nor reason nor know nor think!, current LLMs are sophisticated conditional probability estimators.
 But partial demonstrations of their capabilities—cherry-picked examples of apparently creative or reasoning-like outputs—trigger pattern-completion mechanisms that lead people to construct complete mental models of AI consciousness and general intelligence.

 This isn’t harmless speculation.
-Policy decisions worth trillions of dollars, regulation of technologies that could determine humanity’s future, and investment of vast resources are being made based on these partial-information-induced mental models.
-The consequences of getting this wrong could be civilizational.
+However, policy decisions worth trillions of dollars, regulation of technologies that could determine humanity’s future, and investment of vast resources are being made based on these partial-information-induced mental models, and the consequences of getting this wrong could be civilizational.

 The parallel to my earlier discussion of Mathematical Inevitabilities is instructive – just as certain mathematical truths transcend all possible universes, certain cognitive biases appear to be universal features of information-processing systems.
 The tendency to construct complete patterns from partial data may be an inevitable feature of any intelligence complex enough to engage in prediction and planning.1